raamana/hiwenet/README.md

 Rough scheme of computation is shown below:
 ![illustration](docs/illustration.png)

+**Note on applicability**
-**Note**: Although this techniques was originally developed for cortical thickness, this is a generic and powerful technique that could be applied to any features such as gray matter density, PET uptake values, functional activation data or EEG features.
+Although this technique was originally developed for cortical thickness, this is a generic and powerful technique that could be applied to any features such as gray matter density, PET uptake values, functional activation data or EEG features.
 All you need is a set of nodes/parcellation that has one-to-one correspondence across samples/subjects in your dataset.

 ## References
 A publication outlining one use case is here: